vliedel/FireSoft/README.md

 # FireSoft

-FireSwarm Software for on the Gumstix
+FireSwarm software for on the Gumstix.
+Part of the FireSwarm project: http://www.fireswarm.nl

 ## Requirements
 This software uses libraries: